Kitware/CMake/Help/command/find_package.rst

 find_package
 ------------

-Load settings for an external project.
+Find an external project, and load its settings.

 ::